Hattshire/Kaede/README.md

 Kaede is an Image-board browser currently supporting only tbib.org

-I made it with the objective of learning a bit of Gtk3 and understanding GUI development
+I made it with the objective of learning a bit of Gtk3 and understanding GUI development.

 Screenshot
 ==========
-_Warning: Old screenshot, this branch does not contain a gui for now_
+_Warning: Old screenshot, this branch contain a buggier, featureless gui for now_
 ![imgur](https://i.imgur.com/T2SwSnp.png)

 Required packages